isjeffcom/CUBE.gl-doc/docs/guide.md

-You can also use Object3D.position to adjust any position, for example
+You can also use Object3D.position to adjust any object, for example

 ```javascript
 let obj = C.Add(new CUBE.Shapes("Sphere", {x: 0, y: 0, z: 0}).Sphere(1, 0x00ffff))